About the Artist

 ARTIST STATEMENT

 With every decision made, another route remains untaken.
 At each fork in the road are the shadows of the choices we didn’t make.
 Living alongside this reality is another world of untapped possibility that glimmers momentarily when caught by the right angle of sunlight.
 It’s hard for me to describe what draws me to art, but I believe my fascination originates from this idea.
 For me, painting is about opening up those other worlds of possibility: that other half.
-As an ambidextrous person, I’ve always felt this pull.
 The tension between art and science - the right brain and the left - is a theme in my life.
 By day, I’m a technologist working in the language of computers, which is a very regimented and analytical space to inhabit.
 Yet, I’m also an artist with a palette full of colors, using my intuition to quilt together landscapes and complex color combinations.
 Although this tension exists, I find that neither side is dominant (or both are dominant).
 It’s a complex and liminal space that I take joy in exploring.

 When I paint, I tap into my unconscious mind and make each decision organically.
 None of my paintings are planned.
 I spontaneously make one decision - and then another - oftentimes with brushes in both hands.
 I intentionally introduce more decisions, rather than less, into my work to create more possibility in every painting.
 At times, I’ll choose a color for the sky above the desert’s sprawl only to discover that a previous choice I made no longer works with the new vision.
 So I revise my course, leaving another alternate painting just beneath the surface of the final one.
 The outcomes are as surprising to me as someone seeing them for the first time, and it’s this feeling that keeps me coming back to the blank canvas.
 As a colorist, the surprise of seeing my final paintings is even more profound when I apply the same, limited color palette to two or more works, which always yield wildly different worlds.
 My focus is never on the end result because my interest lies in the process of the journey - the exploration of the choices we make and the ones we don’t.
 Through this process, two outcomes unfold - the half that is and the other that has yet to be.